codenvy/docs/src/main/_docs/admin-guide/admin-runbook.md

 # Network Infrastructure
 We have 2 classes of instances:

 1. Master Nodes used for running internal Codenvy services.
 2. Workspace Nodes that runs user workspaces.

-We suggest separating traffic bewteen two subnets: one for Master and one for Machine Nodes.
+We suggest separating traffic bewteen two subnets: one for Master and one for Workspace Nodes.
 This keeps the traffic purpose and security properly segregated and allows the use of subnet masks, rather than individual IPs when writing firewall rules.
-VNET will use addresses 10.0.0.0/8 and two subnets 10.1.0.0/16 for Master and 10.2.0.0/16 for Machine Nodes.
+VNET will use addresses 10.0.0.0/8 and two subnets 10.1.0.0/16 for Master and 10.2.0.0/16 for Workspace Nodes.

 # Storage
 Cloud-based installs (AWS, Google Cloud, etc...) can quickly scale disk space up.
 To utilise this we suggest LVM and XFS and recommend using caching for both read and write.